 It is not so much of a surprise then to see that Nigerians are swiftly adopting the use of Bitcoin in the unstable economy that is their reality.
 As a company whose mission is to bring financial freedom to every African, we at Yellow Card are excited that Nigerians are finally ready to take the next step with the currency of the future, Bitcoin.

-And we are making sure that every Nigerian has access to the financial freedom cryptocurrencies bring by ensuring that they can buy Bitcoin with bank transfer or with cash from any of Yellow Card’s merchants anywhere in the country.
+And we are making sure that every Nigerian has access to the financial freedom cryptocurrencies bring by ensuring that they can buy bitcoin in Nigeria easily anywhere in the country.